 Master Gunner James Maher, the son of a Trumpet-Major in the Royal Horse Artillery, was born in the Parish of Portobello, near Dublin, Ireland, on 13 August 1839.

-Departing Montreal for Malta in 1868, he was appointed Battery Sergeant-Major on arrival; he would remain on this Mediterranean island for six years.
+During the next five years, he would serve at Saint John, Fredericton, Montreal and Kingston.
+Departing Montreal for Malta in 1868, he was appointed Battery Sergeant-Major.
+He remained on the Mediterranean island for six years.

 Returning to England in 1874, he served at several locations, including Plymouth and Dover.
 On 7 March 1877, he assumed the appointment of Brigade Sergeant-Major.
 After serving 28 years with the Royal Artillery, he retired.
 In 1880, he returned with his family to Kingston.